-Our audit was conducted for the purpose of forming opinions on the basic financial statements of the Kern Water Bank Authority.
+Our audit was conducted for the purpose of forming opinions on the basic financial statements of the Kern Water Bank Authority as of December 31, 2015 and 2014.
 The additional information as listed in the table of contents is presented for the purposes of additional analysis and is not a required part of the basic financial statements.